Evaluation of Mass Transfer Coefficient in a wetted wall column

 The rates of diffusion into gases flowing through pipes have been studied in wetted wall columns.

-A volatile liquid is submitted to flow down the inside surface of a circular tube, while a gas flows upward or downward through the centre of the pipe.
-Measurement of the rate of evaporation of a liquid into the gas stream over known surface permits calculation of mass transfer coefficient for the diffusion of vapor into the gas stream.
+A volatile liquid is submitted to flow down the inside surface of a circular tube, while a gas flows upward or downward through the center of the pipe.
+Measurement of the rate of evaporation of a liquid into the gas stream over a known surface permits calculation of the mass transfer coefficient for the diffusion of vapor into the gas stream.
 Since the liquid is pure, the concentration gradient for diffusion exists entirely within the gas phase, the mass transfer coefficient Kg may be calculated.
 Sherwood and Gillard conducted a series of experiments using a variety of volatile liquids with air in turbulent flow.

 The equation which describes all the data for both liquid and gas flow is